mstksg/nonempty-containers/README.md

 *[containers][]*.
 Inspired by *[non-empty-containers][]* library, except attempting a more faithful port (with under-the-hood optimizations) of the full *containers* API.
-Also contains a convenient typeclass abstraction for converting betwewen non-empty and possibly-empty variants.
+Also contains a convenient typeclass abstraction for converting betwewen non-empty and possibly-empty variants, as well as pattern synonym-based conversion methods.

 [containers]: http://hackage.haskell.org/package/containers
 [non-empty-containers]: http://hackage.haskell.org/package/non-empty-containers